habibcomsats/NVFlare/docs/user_guide/authorization.rst

 Authorization
 #############

-NVIDIA FLARE implements a role-based authorization framework that determines what a user can or cannot do based on the user’s assigned roles configured through AuthPolicyBuilder at provisioning.
+[BLINDED] FLARE implements a role-based authorization framework that determines what a user can or cannot do based on the user’s assigned roles configured through AuthPolicyBuilder at provisioning.

 ********************************
 Terminology for FL authorization
 ********************************
-The following concepts are used in defining an authorization policy for NVIDIA FLARE.
+The following concepts are used in defining an authorization policy for [BLINDED] FLARE.

 Rights
 ======